 Buying A Heart Sutra Shakyo Tracing Set

 For those of you who do not wish to brush the Heart Sutra characters from scratch, you can use printed Sutra Tracing Papers.
-This is an easy way to familiarize yourself with shakyo and get in touch with this writing meditation.
-I have selected some of these Japanese Shakyo Sets.
-The Kumano Shakyo Set is the most noble one.
-It includes quality liquid ink, different Heart Sutra tracing sheets and a Kumano brush, renowned for it superior quality brushes.
+This way you can familiaeize yourself with shakyo and get in touch with this writing meditation.
+I have selected some of Shakyo Sets, Japanese and Chinese.
+Be aware that the the Chinese Heart Sutra version differs slightly from the Japanese in a few characters.